Those $1,200 Emergency Payments Are Arriving — And Debt Collectors May Be Eyeing Them

 But there is something the government could do to try to block the debt collectors.
 There's already a system to protect benefits such as Social Security.
 Those government payments are coded in a special way.

 There's something else to watch for beyond debt collection.
-Unless you get Social Security, if you didn't file tax returns in the past two years you won't get a payment sent to you automatically.
-And, if you did file a return, but got a check sent to you in the mail, you will get the payment much more quickly signing up with the IRS for direct deposit.
+Unless you get Social Security, if you didn't file tax returns in the past two years, you won't get a payment sent to you automatically.
+And if you did file a return but got a check sent to you in the mail, you will get the payment much more quickly by signing up with the IRS for direct deposit.

 For people without a bank account who would like to open one, Saunders' nonprofit is telling people to go to joinbankon.org.
 That site has suggestions for ways to do that, even if you've had trouble with bank accounts in the past, so you can get your government payment more quickly.